-If our body is represented as a tent, our bones can be thought of as tent poles, which are unable to support anything without the constant pull of the guy ropes (or fascia) to keep the needed tension to allow the tent (or body) to remain upright.
+If our body is represented as a tent, our bones can be thought of as tent poles.
+These poles/bones are unable to support anything without the constant pull of the guy ropes (or fascia).
+This provides the tension to allow the tent (or body) to remain upright.

-In the normal healthy state the fascia is relaxed and wavy in configuration.
+In a normal healthy state the fascia is relaxed and wavy in configuration.
 It can stretch and move without restriction.
-After physical trauma however, the fascia loses its pliability.
+After trauma however, the fascia loses its pliability.
 It becomes tight, restricted and a source of tension to the rest of the body.
 Trauma, such as a fall, sporting injury, whiplash, surgery or just habitual poor posture over time and repetitive strain injuries affect it and hence the way our body moves.

-This is a great method for treating any chronic pain conditions and for restoring alignment and mobility.
+Brighton myofascial release massage is a great method for treating any chronic pain conditions and for restoring alignment and mobility.

 When the body is aligned well, it moves and distributes weight evenly.
 This enables it to function at its best and is less likely to incur injuries.